 While Covid-19 is not a sexually transmitted infection, it is possible to spread the virus through intimate contact.

-Close body contact and particles transmitted from coughing can spread the virus to other people.
+Intimate physical contact and particles transmitted from coughing can spread the virus to other people.

 Herd immunity is often used to manage other viruses, including HPV and varicella (chickenpox).